hyprland-community/hpr-scratcher/README.md

 - first version, close to no options

-# TODO
+# Ideas / backlog

-- Allow auto-restart of applications (if closed)
 - Allow closing the app on unfocus